 Get a Clear, Upfront Moving Estimate in Seattle – Without a Pushy Sales Visit

-Walk through your Seattle home with your phone, let AI build your inventory, and compare real quotes from movers that actually work in your neighborhood.
+Walk through your Seattle home with your phone, let AI build your inventory, and compare real quotes from movers that actually work in your neighborhood and understand our hills, rain, and tight streets.

+From Capitol Hill studios to West Seattle townhomes, your estimate reflects real Seattle layout and access challenges.
 In Seattle, no two moves look the same.
 You might be: - Leaving a walk-up in Capitol Hill with tight stairs and no loading zone - Moving from a Ballard townhome with alley access and limited truck space - Relocating from Queen Anne to West Seattle, or heading out of state entirely A quick guess over the phone usually doesn’t capture those details.
 MoveCost uses AI to turn a short walkthrough of your home into a precise inventory and moving volume estimate.
 Instead of reading off every item to a salesperson, you simply scan your rooms with your phone.
 Our system detects furniture and boxes, so Seattle movers can quote based on what you actually own and where you live.
-You’ll then see estimates from movers that regularly handle Seattle neighborhoods—people who understand things like Fremont bridge openings, steep First Hill streets, and South Lake Union loading docks.
-The result: fewer surprises on moving day and fewer vague “ballpark” numbers.
+You’ll then see estimates from movers that regularly handle Seattle neighborhoods—people who understand things like Fremont bridge openings, steep First Hill streets, South Lake Union loading docks, and game-day traffic around downtown.
+By tying your moving estimate directly to Seattle’s buildings, weather, and streets, MoveCost helps reduce vague “ballpark” numbers and gives you a clearer sense of how complex your move really is.
 Local-first: Estimates tuned to how Seattle buildings, streets, and parking actually work.
 Fast: Go from scan to initial moving estimate in as little as the same day.
 Transparent: See what’s included in each quote before you decide.

+Walk, scan, review, compare — all from your phone.
 Traditional moving estimates depend on how well you can describe your stuff over the phone.
 In a typical Seattle setup—with storage cages, balcony gear, and shared spaces—that’s easy to underestimate.
 MoveCost replaces guesswork with a guided scan: 1. **Scan your rooms with your phone** Walk through each room, balcony, garage, or storage area while the app records.
 2. **AI detects your items automatically** Couches, beds, desks, dressers, TVs, bookcases, some boxes, and more are recognized and added to your digital inventory.
 3. **You review and fine-tune** Add anything the scan missed (like gear in a Wallingford basement or U District attic) and adjust box counts with a few taps.
-4. **We estimate your moving volume** Behind the scenes, MoveCost converts your inventory into an estimated volume and effort, which movers can use to price accurately.
+4. **We estimate your moving volume and effort** Behind the scenes, MoveCost converts your inventory into an estimated volume and effort, which movers can use to price more accurately for Seattle’s conditions.
 5. **Request moving estimates instantly** Send your inventory to multiple Seattle movers at once instead of repeating the same information over and over.
 Studios & 1-Bedroom Apartments Family Apartments & Townhomes Seattle to Out-of-State Moves

+Your moving estimate isn’t just about what you own — it’s how movers can get to it.
 In Seattle, access can matter as much as inventory.
 A narrow Green Lake street or a freight elevator window in Belltown can change how long a move takes.
-During the MoveCost estimate flow, you’ll add context that generic quote forms usually ignore: - **Floor and elevator details** – Are you on a 4th-floor walk-up in Capitol Hill or in a South Lake Union building with a freight elevator reservation? - **Parking reality** – Can a truck park right outside, or will it be a long walk from a side street or garage? - **Building rules** – Any move-in windows, COI requirements, or quiet hours your HOA or property manager enforces? - **Neighborhood quirks** – Busy streets, hills, or tricky turns common in areas like Queen Anne, Magnolia, or downtown.
-These access notes are shared with movers along with your AI inventory so they can factor in: - Elevator vs. stairs (and how many flights) - Long carries from truck to unit - Loading docks or garages vs. street parking - Typical traffic patterns (rush hour on I‑5, game-day congestion, etc.) - Seasonal weather like winter rain, slick hills, or early sunsets Seattle movers know that a third-floor walk-up in Ballard is very different from a ground-floor duplex in West Seattle.
+During the MoveCost estimate flow, you’ll add context that generic quote forms usually ignore: - **Floor and elevator details** – Are you on a 4th-floor walk-up in Capitol Hill or in a South Lake Union building with a freight elevator reservation? - **Parking reality** – Can a truck park right outside, or will it be a long walk from a side street or garage?
+Is there a loading dock that must be shared with deliveries? - **Building rules** – Any move-in windows, COI requirements, or quiet hours your HOA or property manager enforces? - **Neighborhood quirks** – Busy streets, hills, or tricky turns common in areas like Queen Anne, Magnolia, or downtown.
+These access notes are shared with movers along with your AI inventory so they can factor in: - Elevator vs. stairs (and how many flights) - Long carries from truck to unit - Loading docks or garages vs. street parking - Typical traffic patterns (rush hour on I‑5 or SR‑99, evening congestion around SLU) - Seasonal weather like winter rain, slick hills, or early sunsets Seattle movers know that a third-floor walk-up in Ballard is very different from a ground-floor duplex in West Seattle.
 With MoveCost, your estimate reflects those differences before moving day.
 More realistic time estimates for complex Seattle buildings.
 Fewer last-minute access issues when the truck arrives.
 Better-aligned expectations between you and your chosen mover.

+A detailed, honest inventory is your best protection against unexpected costs.
 Most frustrating moving-day surprises come from two things: undercounted items and overlooked access difficulties.
 In Seattle, a steep Queen Anne street or a long walk from a Magnolia driveway can change how long your move takes.
-MoveCost helps you prevent that by making it easy to: - Add or remove items as you sell, donate, or buy furniture - Flag fragile or oversized pieces like large sectionals, glass tables, or plants - Include items stored outside your main unit, like storage lockers, bike rooms, or shared garages During the estimate flow, we’ll also prompt you to think about details people often forget until the last minute: - Loading dock or freight elevator windows - HOA or building paperwork requirements near the waterfront or downtown - Regular congestion from delivery trucks or restaurant traffic on your block By keeping your inventory and access notes up to date, you give movers the information they need to stay close to the estimate you received—whether you’re moving a few blocks in Seattle or heading across the Cascades.
+MoveCost helps you prevent that by making it easy to: - Add or remove items as you sell, donate, or buy furniture - Flag fragile or oversized pieces like large sectionals, glass tables, or plants - Include items stored outside your main unit, like storage lockers, bike rooms, or shared garages During the estimate flow, we’ll also prompt you to think about details people often forget until the last minute: - Loading dock or freight elevator windows - HOA or building paperwork requirements near the waterfront or downtown - Regular congestion from delivery trucks or restaurant traffic on your block By keeping your inventory and access notes up to date, you give movers the information they need to stay closer to the estimate you received—whether you’re moving a few blocks in Seattle or heading across the Cascades.
 Lower risk of last-minute add-ons for stairs or long walks.
 Easier planning for time off work, cleaners, and elevator reservations.
 A moving estimate you can actually budget around.

+Use your MoveCost estimate as the backbone of your move plan.
 Seattle’s rental cycle and traffic patterns make timing important.
-End-of-month dates and summer weekends book up quickly, especially in popular neighborhoods.
+End-of-month dates and summer weekends book up quickly, especially in popular neighborhoods and tech-heavy areas around South Lake Union and the Eastside.
 Here’s a simple timeline many Seattle movers follow: - **Local apartment or small home moves** – Start your AI scan and collect estimates about **3–4 weeks** before your preferred move date. - **Larger or more complex moves** – Give yourself **4–6 weeks**, especially if you have multiple floors, tight access, or several storage areas. - **Long-distance moves out of the region** – Plan on **6–8 weeks** so you can coordinate job start dates, schools, flights, and housing.
-Once you have your MoveCost estimate, you can: - Confirm elevator and loading rules with both origin and destination buildings - Ask movers about the best start time to avoid heavy traffic (for example, timing around I‑5 or SR‑99 rush hours) - Use your inventory to plan packing supplies instead of guessing box counts - Update your inventory if you sell or donate big items, then refresh your estimates Whether you’re leaving a shared house in the U District, downsizing from a West Seattle home, or moving into a new building in South Lake Union, a solid estimate early on makes the rest of your planning much easier.
+Once you have your MoveCost estimate, you can: - Confirm elevator and loading rules with both origin and destination buildings - Ask movers about the best start time to avoid heavy traffic (for example, timing around I‑5, SR‑99, or the West Seattle Bridge rush hours) - Use your inventory to plan packing supplies instead of guessing box counts - Update your inventory if you sell or donate big items, then refresh your estimates Whether you’re leaving a shared house in the U District, downsizing from a West Seattle home, or moving into a new building in South Lake Union for a tech job, a solid estimate early on makes the rest of your planning much easier.
 Avoid last-minute scrambles for elevator slots and parking.
 Align your move with work, school, and travel schedules.
 Use one accurate inventory across movers, landlords, and helpers.

+Designed for busy people who want clarity before committing to a mover.
 MoveCost brings together AI-based home scanning, moving cost estimation, and quote comparison into one simple experience built for Seattle.
-Instead of juggling calls, emails, and rough guesses, you get: - A detailed digital inventory based on an AI room scan - Moving volume estimates that account for Seattle-specific access - Multiple quotes from movers who work in and around the city You stay in control the entire time — no pushy in-home visits, and no obligation to book after you see your estimates.
+Instead of juggling calls, emails, and rough guesses, you get: - A detailed digital inventory based on an AI room scan - Moving volume and effort estimates that account for Seattle-specific access - Multiple quotes from movers who work in and around the city You stay in control the entire time — no pushy in-home visits, and no obligation to book after you see your estimates.
 Clarity: Understand what drives your Seattle moving estimate before you commit.
 Control: Adjust your inventory and compare options at your own pace.
 Convenience: Skip sales calls and in-person walkthroughs while still getting detailed estimates.

 How It Works